pypeit/PypeIt/doc/coadd2d.rst

 Overview
 ========

-This document will describe how to combine the 2D spectra from multiple exposures.
+This document will describe how to combine the 2D spectra from multiple exposures.  **For worked examples,** see :doc:`tutorials/coadd2d_howto`.

 This must be done outside of the data reduction pipeline, i.e. PypeIt will *not* coadd your spectra as